alannchang/reach-mastermind2024/README.md

 git clone https://github.com/alannchang/reach-mastermind2024.git
 ```

-Assuming you have Docker Engine installed and running, run these docker commands in the project directory:
+Assuming you have Docker Engine and Compose installed and running, run these docker commands in the project directory:
 ```
 docker compose build
 docker compose up -d